Classic Pavlova Recipe: A Beginners Guide

 - Passionfruit Pulp

-Frequently Asked Questions about my Fool Proof Pavlova!
+Frequently Asked Questions about Classic Pavlova

 Store the baked meringue (undecorated) in an airtight container in a cool place for up to 3 days.
 If itโs hot and humid, pop it in the fridge.